 - Measure and record experimental data relevant to the practical skills required for food and nutrition sciences.

-- Analyze experimental data to draw evidence-based conclusions.
+- Analyse experimental data to draw evidence-based conclusions.

 - Prepare written scientific reports consistent with industry discipline standards.